 Try these simple tactics to maintain or even improve your older horse’s physical health:

 1. Reduce stall time.
-While stall rest may be necessary, too much can cause other issues, such as stiffness and swelling, reduced blood flow resulting in muscle cramping/tying up, and muscle mass deterioration.
+While stall rest may be necessary, too much can cause other issues, such as stiffness and swelling, reduced blood flow resulting in muscle cramping, and muscle mass deterioration.
 If you're not sure how much stall time you should allow your older horse, check with your vet.

 2. Exercise Your Horse Regularly.
 Even though your senior horse might not be able to exercise at the levels he used to, he still has aerobic capacity and needs regular physical activity Your vet can determine appropriate exercise duration and endurance levels that are best for his age and health.